TIBCOSoftware/snappydata/docs/concepts/tables/persisting_table_data/extractor_topics.md

 Follow these steps to load the SQL and CSV files that were recovered using `dataextractor` into a new SnappyData system.

 !!!Note
-	The example commands and output in this section use the example recovery files that were generated in <a href="#topic_ddt_gbx_d4" class="xref" title="Follow these steps to extract available data from available SnappyData disk store files.">Procedure for Recovering Data from Disk Stores</a>.</p>
+	The example commands and output in this section use the example recovery files that were generated in [Procedure for Recovering Data from Disk Stores](#procedure-recover-data).</p>

 1. Boot a new SnappyData distributed system into which you will load the recovered data.
 Ensure that you define the necessary server groups, heap configuration, and disk resources needed to host the recovered data.
 Refer to the DDL EXPORT INFORMATION portion of the <span class="ph filepath">Summary.txt</span> file to determine which server groups are expected when recreating the schema.

-	If you are continuing with the example cluster recovered in <a href="#topic_ddt_gbx_d4" class="xref" title="Follow these steps to extract available data from available SnappyData disk store files.">Procedure for Recovering Data from Disk Stores</a>, then a single datastore is sufficient to reload the sample data.
+	If you are continuing with the example cluster recovered in [Procedure for Recovering Data from Disk Stores](#procedure-recover-data), then a single datastore is sufficient to reload the sample data.
 Create and start the new datastore directly in the recovery subdirectory:

         $ cd ~/recovery-directory
         $ mkdir recovery-server